For What It's Worth (Stevie Nicks song): Music video

 The music video for the single was released on August 24, 2011.
 It features Nicks, Mike Campbell, and David A. Stewart riding Nicks' tour bus in the desert.
-Nicks is featured in various desert scenes in one of her trademark outfits.

 Live performances

 Nicks appeared on America's Got Talent on July 27, 2011, making the televised debut of "For What It's Worth" as well as performing her song "Edge of Seventeen".
 She also performed the single on The Tonight Show with Jay Leno on July 28.
 On August 26, 2011, Nicks performed "For What It's Worth", "Landslide", and "Rhiannon" on Good Morning America as part of its Summer Concert Series.